dd86k/fwod/README.md

 You are free to fork my project in order to provide bug correcting suggestions.

 ### Installing
-You only need Visual Studio 2012+, MonoDevelop, or Xamarin Studio, and you're good to go!
+You only need Visual Studio 2012+, Visual Studio Code (Mono/Linux-only), MonoDevelop, or Xamarin Studio, and you're good to go!

 On MonoDevelop and Xamarin Studio, you will need to change one project setting.

 Right click on the fwod Solution; Options; Under Execute; General: Run on external console.
 Good to go!

+On Visual Studio Code, you will need the extra manual setup (like manually compiling the project) in order to get things running.

 I'm currently using **Visual Studio 2012**.